global-container-format/gcf-spec/README.md

 1           | [Image](resources/image.md)                        | ✅
 0xffffffff  | Test                                               | ✅

-In the table above, the `Format` column specifies whether the format field is meaningful or should be set to `VK_FORMAT_UNDEFINED`.
+In the table above, the `Format` column specifies whether the format field is meaningful or should be set to `FORMAT_UNDEFINED (0)`.

 The resource type range between `[0x70000000-0xffffffff)` is available for private application use.
 When reading resource descriptors, any resource having an unknown descriptor should be ignored.